rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 still value in the ability to produce agents with utility functions reasonably close to the desired one, particularly for complex or hard to specify utility functions.
 This greatly effects the applicability of deontological and restriction based approaches.
+Additionally, reward models or classifiers for complex or hard to specify behavior could be very useful building blocks for instilling deontological properties.
+This also implies that knowing how to construct these components would be useful for researching how to instill complex deontological properties.

+I think that (unaligned) corporate and academic research might end up meaningfully contributing to this topic which reduces the marginal benefit of aligned work in this space.
+This reasoning is less applicable in scenarios where timelines and/or takeoff are much faster than corporate leadership expects.

 ## 4.3 Restrained AIs

-The approaches to safety we've seen so far require solving this difficult crux of alignment (or getting lucky).
+The approaches to safety we've seen so far encounter the hard problem of AI cognition (or require getting lucky).
 Is there another way?
 Well, we could allow for fully blown, somewhat misaligned expected utility maximizing AI and restrain it in various ways.

 For one example of a restrained AI, consider an AI which operates as a